Oscar Attendees At Four Seasons Are Gifted Axe-Throwing Experience With An Open Bar

-A luxury axe-throwing experience on a VIP range with an open bar might sound over the top, but it’s one of the gift items in the in-suite Oscar gift bag for nominees, presenters and attendees staying at the Four Seasons Los Angeles Beverly Hills.
+A luxury axe-throwing experience on a VIP range with an open bar might sound over the top, but it’s one of the gift items in the in-suite Oscar gift bag for nominees, presenters, and attendees staying at the Four Seasons Los Angeles Beverly Hills.

 The Hollywood Reporter shares the details about the $13,500 gift certificate from Kick Axe Brooklyn that is a top item for recipients of the prized gift bag.